WeirdConstructor/HexoSynth/README.md

 - DONE: Factor out the DSP code into it's own crate.
 - Add preset/patch management to the UI.
 - Add lots (many more than above listed) of modules (Oscillators, Filters, Envelopes, LFOs, Quantizers, ...).
-- Add a MIDI-CV interface for receiving pitch CV, gate and clock from the DAW
+- Add a MIDI-Ctrl interface for receiving pitch control signals, gate and clock from the DAW
 - Add parameter input node for receiving automation from the DAW
 - Add audio inputs for receiving audio from the DAW
 - Comment the code for easier maintenance.